 Powdered Capsicum, sprinkled inside the stockings, was a favorite prescription with Prof. Scudder for cold feet.
 This medicine possesses an extraordinary power in removing congestion by its action upon the nerves and circulation; if the skin is not broken.

-Specific Indications and uses; - Marked depression and debility; atonic dyspepsia of drunkards; delirium tremens; colic, with abdominal distension; congestive chills; cold extremities, with blanched lips and small, weak pulse; congestion, with capillary atony; tongue dry and harsh, and buccal and salivary secretions scanty, in fevers; chronic haemorrhoids, from relaxation.
+Specific Indications and uses; – Marked depression and debility; atonic dyspepsia of drunkards; delirium tremens; colic, with abdominal dis-tension; congestive chills; cold extremities, with blanched lips and small, weak pulse; congestion, with capillary atony; tongue dry and harsh, and buccal and salivary secretions scanty, in fevers; chronic hemorrhoids, from relaxation.

 Preparations & Dosage: Infusion: pour a cup of boiling water onto 1/2-1 teaspoonful of Cayenne and leave to infuse for 10 minutes.
 A tablespoonful of this infusion should be mixed with hot water and drunk when needed.